Alternative Dispute Resolution

 (b) complies with the quality requirements.

 The CCPC maintains a public list of ADR entities that have been notified to it and which fulfil the requirements.
+The list is available on this page.

 If a dispute resolution entity becomes an ADR entity under the Regulations, this creates obligations for traders who decide to continue to use the ADR entity, or are legally obliged to use that ADR entity to resolve disputes with consumers.
 Any such trader is then obliged to provide consumers with the name and website of the ADR entity in the following ways: